FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 ### Message passing from L1 to L2

 The [Message Portal](../packages/solidity-contracts/contracts/fuelchain/FuelMessagePortal.sol) contains a `sendMessage` function that can be called by any entity on the L1 blockchain.
-This function will emit an event `MessageSent` to be picked up by Fuel 's sequencers, optionally containing an ETH value that will be depositted in the contract, and a data payload.
+This function will emit an event `MessageSent` to be picked up by Fuel's sequencers, optionally containing an ETH value that will be depositted in the contract, and a data payload.
 The sequencers will include said message in the following blocks of the L2 blockchain, by adding an UTXO that reflects the original message.
-Messages will be reflected in the block header 's inbox.
+Messages will be reflected in the block header's inbox.

 The `MessageSent` event emitted on the Ethereum chain and its counterpart UTXO `MessageCoin` on the Fuel chain hold, among other fields, a `value` (amount of ETH that is deposited), a payload `data` and an ID `recipient` that can spend this message in the L2.